 Principles and theories of economic geography, the global interrelationships of regional and local economic activities, and the effects of technology on spatial economic structures.
-Recommended: GEO 121, junior standing, or at least 3 credits in BUS, FIN, ECO, or MKT.
+Prerequisite: sophomore standing.
+Recommended: GEO 121, or at least 3 credits in BUS, FIN, ECO, or MKT.
 (University Program Group III-B: Studies in Social Structures)

 Spatial patterns of fertility, mortality, and migration, and the processes underlying those patterns.
 Population growth, distribution, problems and policies.
 Recommended: One of the following: GEO 120, 121, junior standing.

 Advanced methods and theories concerning the field of cartography including: cartographic communication and visualization, digital map compilation and multivariate data representation.
-Prerequisites: GEO 303
+Prerequisite: GEO 303 or graduate standing.

 Advanced Geographic Information Systems